ArcticOS-Team/.github/profile/README.md

-## This is the offical ArcticOS team
+## This is the official ArcticOS Team

 <!--